 What's the average Chief Financial Officer (CFO) salary in the United States in 2023?
 Well, that depends on the size of your business and whether your business is located in Keya Paha, Nebraska (lowest salary) or San Francisco, California (highest salary) and what CFO professional services you require.

 We'll give some specific numbers below, but first, we want to provide some advice on a topic which may play into how much you pay a CFO.

 Whether you bring in a full or part-time CFO, try to find someone with an understanding of your industry and growth stage as a company.
 Each industry has its quirks.
 Someone with an intimate knowledge of your niche can save you a lot of headaches, time, and money by anticipating trends and helping you develop strategies in response to those trends.

-If your company is in one of the early phases like finding product/market fit, look for a CFO with experience in that phase rather than someone who has worked in larger, mature corporations.
+If your company is in one of the early phases like finding product/market fit, look for a virtual CFO with experience in that phase rather than someone who has worked in larger, mature corporations.

 If you have to go with someone outside of your industry or current growth phase, adjust your pay rate accordingly.
 In other words, if the CFO is going to have to learn on the job, this person won't be quite as valuable as someone with extensive experience relative to your industry and growth stage.